"

 44Brian borrowed a 20-foot extension ladder to paint his house.
 If he sets the base of the ladder 6 feet from the house, how far up will the top of the ladder reach?

-A picture of a house is shown with a ladder leaning against it.
-The ladder is labeled 20 feet tall.
+A house with a 20 foot ladder leaning against it.
 The horizontal distance from the house to the base of the ladder is 6 feet.

 Everyday Math